Freedom in the World

 The intensely competitive U.S. political environment is dominated by two major parties, the right-leaning Republicans and the left-leaning Democrats.
 The country’s “first past the post” or majoritarian electoral system discourages the emergence of additional parties, as do a number of specific legal and other hurdles.
 However, on occasion, independent or third-party candidates have significantly influenced politics at the presidential and state levels, and a number of newer parties, such as the Green Party or groups aligned with organized labor, have modestly affected politics in certain municipalities in recent years.

-While the majoritarian system has discouraged the establishment of parties based on race, ethnicity, or religion, religious groups and minorities have been able to gain political influence through participation in the two main parties.
+While the majoritarian system has discouraged the establishment of parties based on race, ethnicity, or religion, religious groups and racial or ethnic minorities have been able to gain political influence through participation in the two main parties.
 A number of laws have been enacted to ensure the political rights of minorities.
-However, new laws in a number of states require voters to present driver’s licenses, birth certificates, or other forms of identification before casting ballots.
-Sponsors claim that the intent is to combat voter fraud, but critics contend that such fraud is a minor problem at most, and accuse Republicans of adopting the laws to suppress voting by demographic groups that tend to support Democrats, particularly low-income blacks.
-While the courts have struck down some voter identification laws, others have been given approval by the judiciary.
-In the 2012 presidential election, participation rates for minority voters were relatively high, especially for black Americans, who voted in higher percentages than did whites.
+However, relatively new laws in a number of states require voters to present driver’s licenses, birth certificates, or other forms of identification before casting ballots.
+Sponsors of such legislation claim that the intent is to combat voter fraud.
+Critics, however, contend that such fraud is at most a minor problem and accuse Republicans of adopting the laws to suppress voting by demographic groups that tend to support Democrats, particularly low-income blacks.
+While the courts have struck down some voter identification laws, others have been upheld; several cases were in the appeals process during 2014.

 C. Functioning of Government: 10 / 12